ebonnal/streamable/README.md

 > `concurrency` is also the size of the buffer containing not-yet-yielded results. **If the buffer is full, the iteration over the upstream is paused** until a result is yielded from the buffer.

 > [!TIP]
-> The performance of thread-based concurrency in a CPU-bound script can be drastically improved by using a [Python 3.13+ free-threaded build](https://docs.python.org/3/using/configure.html#cmdoption-disable-gil).
+> The performance of thread-based concurrency in a CPU-bound script can be drastically improved by using a [Python 3.13+ free-threading build](https://docs.python.org/3/using/configure.html#cmdoption-disable-gil).

 ### process-based concurrency